-Ruby’s Place is a non-profit agency in Hayward, California that has provided shelter and supportive services since 1972 for families and individuals who experience domestic violence, and more recently human trafficking.
+Ruby’s Place is a non-profit agency in Hayward providing shelter and supportive services since 1972 for families and individuals who experience domestic violence, and human trafficking.
 Ruby’s Placeis the first incorporated shelter for women and children in the state of California and in 2017 we opened the first adult male labor trafficking shelter in the United States.

 The Vision of Ruby’s Place : Safe and stable families, one person at a time.

 The Mission of Ruby’s Place is to provide prevention and supportive services to the community and people impacted by domestic violence or human trafficking.

 CORE PRINCIPLES AT Ruby’s Place

 We look at everyone from their strengths and build on that.

 Maintain a safe environment, both physically and emotionally, for everyone involved.

 Consistency and teamwork among staff are essential ingredients of a safe, strong community.
 Everyone must be empowered.